FAQ's

 Am I a Candidate for ESWT?

-There will be no guess work, your physician will review your health history with you to determine if this treatment is appropriate for you.
-Patients that are not considered candidates for ESWT include those with pacemakers or patients taking medications that may prolong or interfere with blood clotting (coumadin).
+ESWT therapy is not for everyone.
+There will be no guess work your physician will review your health history with you to determine if this treatment is appropriate for you.
+Patients that are not considered candidates for ESWT include those with pacemakers or patients taking medications that may prolong or interfere with blood clotting (Coumadin).
 In addition children, pregnant women and those with acute Plantar Fasciitis are not considered appropriate candidates for ESWT.

 What can I expect with ESWT?

-Your physician will instruct you to stop taking anti-inflammatory medications (for example ibuprofen) for five or more days prior to the procedure.
+The procedure is performed on an outpatient basis, so it does not require a stay in the hospital and in many cases will take place in your physician’s office.
+Your physician will instruct you to stop taking anti-inflammatory medications (for example ibuprofen) for 5 or more days prior to the procedure.
 Avoiding medications is important since they are known to prolong bleeding under the surface of the skin and will stop the inflammatory process.

 When can I return to normal activities?